mjlaine/modest/README.md

 This version creates one main modest library `libmodest.a` that also contains reference implementation of LAPACK and BLAS from  [Reference LAPACK](https://github.com/Reference-LAPACK/lapack).

-## Building the modest library in Linux
+## Installing in Linux

-You need a linux machine and `gfortran` compiler to build the modest library.
+You need `gfortran` compiler to build the modest library.

 Installing modest library (`libmodest.a`) and `nmlio` executable:
 ```